-The Company, its subsidiaries and joint venture, in the ordinary course of business, enter into various financial services transactions with the ultimate holding company and its subsidiaries and other entities within the Group.
-Except for the interest-free loan between the Company and the Bank, and the interest-free shareholder loan from the Company to Multi Risk (subsidiary disposed of effective 29 June 2012), transactions are governed by commercial terms.
+The Company, its subsidiaries and joint venture, in the ordinary course of business, enter into various financial services transactions with the parent company ("CGD") and its subsidiaries and other entities within the Group.
+Except for the interest-free loan between the Company and the Bank, transactions are governed by commercial terms.